CONDITIONS TREATED

 • Choking: A feeling of someone throttling

-OCD is a disabling illness, a type of Anxiety Disorder that causes the person suffering from it to perform repetitive actions or behaviour.
-They are plagued by recurring thoughts, fears or images they cannot control.
+OCD is a disabling illness, a type of Anxiety Disorder that causes the person suffering from it to perform repetitive actions or behaviours.
+They are plagued by recurring thoughts, fears, or images they cannot control.
 The anxiety produced by these images or thoughts leads to an immediate need to perform certain routines or ‘compulsions’.

-This ritual may temporarily provide relief to the person but they must perform the same actions once again when the obsessive thoughts return.
-This cycle will take up the most of a person’s day and significantly interferes with their day to day activities.
-People with OCD may be aware that their obsession and compulsions are not normal but they cannot stop themselves from indulging in them.
+This ritual may temporarily provide relief to the person, but they must perform the same actions once again when the obsessive thoughts return.
+This cycle will take up most of a person’s day and significantly interfere with their day-to-day activities.
+People with OCD may be aware that their obsessions and compulsions are not normal, but they cannot stop themselves from indulging in them.

 SIGNS AND SYMPTOMS